María Dolores Dancausa Treviño

 In 2016, the MERCO report recognised Ms Dancausa as the second most reputable woman business leader in Spain.
 In the general ranking, she came in eleventh place amongst the most prestigious managers in the country.
 In the last three years, she climbed a significant 34 places in this ranking.

 In recent years, Bankinter has stood out for its financial earnings.
-In 2017, the bank had record profits, with strong growth in all business margins.
-It became the most profitable bank in the IBEX 35 for the fifth year in a row.
+In 2018, the bank had record profits for a fourth consecutive year.
+In 2017, it saw strong growth in all its business margins and became the most profitable bank in the IBEX 35 for the fifth year in a row.
 The year before, in 2016, the bank fully integrated Barclays’ retail outfit in Portugal, which it had acquired in 2015, thus creating Bankinter Portugal.
 This marked the bank’s first major step into the international market.